cygnusroot/gitlab.io/doc/administration/operations/extra_sidekiq_processes.md

 Sidekiq processes as you simply send a signal to the `sidekiq-cluster` process, instead of having to send it to the individual processes.

-If the `sidekiq-cluster` process crashes or is SIGKILL'd the child processes will terminate themselves after a few seconds.
+If the `sidekiq-cluster` process crashes or recieves a `SIGKILL`, the child processes will terminate themselves after a few seconds.
 This ensures you don't end up with zombie Sidekiq processes.

 All of this makes monitoring the processes fairly easy.
 Simply hook up `sidekiq-cluster` to your supervisor of choice (e.g. runit) and you're good to